 - Property advisory work

-- Successfully represented the Respondent in the Court of Appeal (Bright Asset Ltd v Simon Lewis EWCA Civ 122) following a trial regarding an agreement entered into between a shareholder and managing director of a failing company and a company providing corporate debt solutions.
+- Successfully represented the Respondent in the Court of Appeal (Bright Asset Ltd v Simon Lewis EWCA Civ 122) following a trial regarding an agreement entered into between a shareholder and managing director.

 - Successful appeal in the Upper Tribunal (T Hilling & Co Ltd Re Tixley, Hookstone Lane UKUT 60 (LC)).
 The case involved a fair rent under the Rent (Agriculture) Act 1976 and the appeal was successful on the sufficiency of reasons ground.
 The Upper Tribunal also considered the scope of the FTT’s jurisdiction under Part IV of the Rent Act 1977 when a party objects to the rent registered by a rent officer.
 The appeal has been the subject of several articles.

-- Acted for clients in a discharge/modification of covenant claim in the Upper Tribunal (Davie & another, Re: 15 Arun Vale UKUT 0462 (LC)).
+- Acted for clients in a discharge/modification of covenant claim (restrictive covenant relating to erection of wall or fence in a rural location) in the Upper Tribunal (Davie & another, Re: 15 Arun Vale UKUT 0462 (LC)).
 Subsequently acted in the related costs proceedings.

 - Successful settlement of a case involving an investment into a £3m property fraud (which came to light following the death of the fraudster).
 The money was invested via a third party who had given a personal guarantee.

 - Secured a beneficial settlement for a client in relation to a portfolio of properties worth approximately £2.5m originally subject to foreign court orders and subsequently two appeals in the foreign jurisdiction.
 The litigation then proceeded with beneficial interest claims in England.